 Please note: Lunch with the local family can sometimes be changed to dinner dependent on their availability.

 After an early breakfast, we travel to Butrint National Park, a UNESCO World Heritage Site situated about 18km south of Saranda.
 Butrint owes its growth and early fame to a sanctuary dedicated to Asclepius, the god of medicine, founded in the 4th century BC.
 The sanctuary was located on the south slope of the acropolis (hill) and was visited by worshippers to be healed.
 The Sanctuary was the making of Butrint and the sacred power of Butrint's water, was to be revered as long as the town lasted.
 The city developed during the Roman times however it fell into decline after an earthquake and was abandoned towards the end of the Middle Ages.
 From here we drive to Llogora National Park stopping along the coast on the way.
 Overnight in Llogora.

-After breakfast we’ll have a tour of Krujë.
-We will visit the Skanderbeg Museum, a rich ethnographic museum inside the castle, and enjoy inspirational views out to the Adriatic Coast.
-We have time to wander through the medieval bazaar full of souvenirs and handicrafts.
+After breakfast, time to wander through the medieval bazaar of Krujë, one of the best stocked in the country full of souvenirs and handicrafts.
 A transfer is included to Tirana Airport (approx. 45 minutes drive), which will be scheduled according to the group flight timings.

 During your holiday you stay at the following hotels.
 If you'd like to extend your time at any of these or, if you'd like to enhance your stay with an upgraded room, just let us know at the time of booking.

 Our aim is to provide holidays that are unbeatable for choice and flexibility.
 We've listed our most popular travel options below, however you aren't limited to these - we can tailor-make virtually any holiday to suit.